 About the PA Program

-The Physician Assistant Program at Lincoln Memorial University-DeBusk College of Osteopathic Medicine recruits, educates and mentors a diverse group of students to become physician assistants providing quality health care.
+The Physician Assistant (PA) Program at Lincoln Memorial University-DeBusk College of Osteopathic Medicine recruits, educates, and mentors a diverse group of students to become physician assistants providing quality health care.

 University Regional Accreditation

 Lincoln Memorial University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate, masters, specialist, and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Lincoln Memorial University.